vendasta/marketplace-documentation/docs/Guides/oauth2.md

 ```

 <!-- theme: info -->
 > The `state` param is optional, but recommended.
-In addition to helping avoid CSRF attacks by using a unique and non-guessable value associated with each authentication request, it may be used to pass data through the entire SSO flow as it is included when the OP redirects to the RP callback url.
+In addition to helping avoid CSRF attacks by using a unique and non-guessable value associated with each authentication request it may be used to pass data through the entire SSO flow as it is included when the OP redirects to the RP callback url.

 #### Contextualizing your Authorization URL

 Vendasta users may belong to any one of our many partners, and each partner may select one of several login methods.
-Additionally user access is white-labeled.
-The branding to be displayed to them can be by `market_id`.
+Additionally end user access is white-labeled.
+The branding to be displayed to the user could depend on the `market_id` of the Account.
 Thus in order to direct the user to the login screen that is specific to their account, we need to know which account they are attempting to access.
 Most OAuth2 libraries will allow you to add additional context to your Authorization URL with query parameters.
 Before initiating an OAuth2 flow, provide options to your OAuth2 library to set the account ID to the `account_id` query parameter.

 #### Prompts

-Note that we track user scope acceptance for your Product, and thus unless you want to override the current default value for this user and product you may **exclude** the `prompt` query parameter from your Authorization URL.
+Note that Vendasta tracks user's scope acceptance for your Product.
+Unless you want to override the current default value for this user's entry to your product you may **exclude** the `prompt` query parameter from your Authorization URL.

-Our Authorization URL supports each of the following values for the `prompt` query parameter.
+The following values are supported for the `prompt` query parameter.

 |||
 |-------------|--------------------------|